environment

 status

-• This layer is part of Vicmap Lite and contains polygon features delineating public land areas.
-This Vicmap Lite dataset is suited for use between scales of 1: 1 million and 1 : 5 million.
+This layer is part of Vicmap Lite and contains polygon features delineating public land areas.
 The polygons were sourced from PLMMT100PLY.
-The level of attribute information, the number of features and the number of vertices has been simplified to suit the 1:1 million - 1 : 5 million scale range.
+The level of attribute information, the number of features and the number of vertices has been simplified.
+This version of the vmlite_public_land dataset was created by merging the previous layers vmlite_public_land_su3 and vmlite_public_land_su5.
 The concept of a Scale Use Code has been introduced to help control the level of detail displayed.
+Attribute scale_use_code values of 1 are suitable for display 1:1 million - 1 : 5 million scale range.
+Attribute scale_use_code values of 4 are suitable for display 1: 250,000 - 1 : 2 million scale range.
 THIS DATASET WAS LAST UPDATED IN AUGUST 2008